 Turning blue around the lips and fingertips

-The symptoms of RSV may resemble other conditions or medical problems.
-Always consult your baby's doctor for a diagnosis.
+The symptoms of RSV may look like other conditions or medical problems.
+Always see your baby's healthcare provider for a diagnosis.

-Diagnosis is sometimes difficult because the symptoms of RSV can resemble other infections.
+Diagnosis is sometimes hard because the symptoms of RSV can look like other infections.
 Illness in other family members, other babies in the hospital nursery, or the time of year may provide clues.
-In addition to a complete medical history and physical examination of your child, a test (nasal swab or nasal wash) of the baby's respiratory secretions may show the presence of a virus.
+In addition to a complete medical history and physical exam of your child, a test (nasal swab or nasal wash) of the baby's respiratory secretions may show the presence of a virus.

-There are no medications used to treat the virus itself.
+There are no medicines used to treat the virus itself.
 Care of a baby with RSV involves treating the effects of the virus on the respiratory system.
-Because a virus causes the illness, antibiotics are not useful.
+Because a virus causes the illness, antibiotics are not useful, unless there is also a bacterial infection.
 Treatment may include:

-Tube feedings (if the baby has difficulty sucking)
+Tube feedings (if the baby has trouble sucking)

-The American Academy of Pediatrics (AAP) recommends that babies at high risk for RSV receive a medication called palivizumab.
-Ask your child's health care provider if your child is at high risk for RSV.
-Ask about monthly injections during RSV season to help prevent RSV.
+The American Academy of Pediatrics (AAP) recommends that babies at high risk for RSV receive a medicine called palivizumab.
+Ask your child's healthcare provider if your child is at high risk for RSV.
+If so, ask about monthly injections during RSV season to help prevent RSV.